progit/progit/de/02-git-basics/01-chapter2.markdown

 At this point, you can do all the basic local Git operations — creating or cloning a repository, making changes, staging and committing those changes, and viewing the history of all the changes the repository has been through.
 Next, we’ll cover Git’s killer feature: its branching model.

 Du solltest jetzt in der Lage sein, die wichtigsten Git Befehle einzusetzen und Repositories neu zu erzeugen und zu klonen, Änderungen vorzunehmen und zur Staging Area hinzuzufügen, Commits anzulegen und die Historie aller Commits in einem Repository zu durchsuchen.
-Als nächstes werden wir auf Gits "Killer Feature" (xxx) eingehen: das Branching Konzept.
+Als nächstes werden wir auf ein herausragendes Feature von Git eingehen: das Branching Konzept.